 The programme for subsequent years is the same as for the degree programme you intend to follow after the foundation year.

 Students are required to have passed a UKBA Secure English Language Test such as IELTS or TOEFL.
-The minimum requirements for admission to the SEFP are: IELTS overall minimum of 5.0; TOEFL overall minimum of 180 (CB TOEFL) or 64 (IB TOEFL).
+The minimum requirements for admission to the SEFP are: IELTS overall minimum of 6.0 with minimum 5.5 in all elements; TOEFL overall minimum of 180 (CB TOEFL) or 64 (IB TOEFL).

 References are also important.
 However, each application is assessed individually and international applicants are welcome to contact the School of Mathematical Sciences to discuss their own particular situation before applying.